shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

 [INFO|(OpenDelta)basemodel:700]2023-03-29 05:39:05,210 >> Static Memory 0.25 GB, Max Memory 19.99 GB
 ```

-The trainable parameters are only in the Linear layers in the self-attention of the last two blocks, which account for the 0.02% of the 1.3B parameters!
+The trainable parameters are only in the Linear layers in the self-attention of the last two blocks, which account for a mere 0.02% of the 1.3B parameters!
+It's incredible, isn't it?

-The entire script runs in one or two hours.
-The reward starts at around 0.55 and continues to increase to 0.89.
+The reward (the positivity score) starts at around 0.55 and continues to increase to 0.89.

 ![](2023-03-30-08-57-21.png)